While Runtime Broker is a legitimate Windows process, it has acquired the reputation of causing high CPU Usage.

 Note: You can also use Ctrl-Shift-Esc shortcut to open Task Manager.

-2. On Task Manger screen, right-click on Runtime Broker and click on End Task.
+2. On the Task Manger screen, right-click on Runtime Broker and click on End Task.

-As mentioned above, terminating Runtime Broker using the Task Manager is a temporary solution.
+As mentioned above, terminating Runtime Broker using Task Manager is a temporary solution.

-Runtime Broker will once again launch itself when you restart your computer and start using Windows Apps.
+Runtime Broker will once again launch itself when you restart the computer and start using Windows Apps.

 2. Uninstall Faulty Apps

-According to Microsoft, Runtime Broker usually causes high RAM and CPU Usage due to presence of incompatible or faulty Apps on the computer.
+According to Microsoft, Runtime Broker usually causes high CPU Usage due to presence of incompatible or faulty Apps on the computer.

 If you are noticing High CPU Usage after installing a particular App, you can uninstall the App and see if the problem goes away.